jmcglone/jmcglone.github.io/_posts/2018-02-04-Micro-ops-fusion.md

 Before I present the benchmark I want to say a few words about MicroFusion feature that exists in Intel Architecture Front End starting from "Sandy Bridge".
 Execution engine (back-end) inside the cpu can only execute so-called "micro-ops" (uops), that were provided by the front-end.
 So, back-end can't execute fused instruction but only a simple ones.
 There are some limitations to which operations can be fused and which not, more about this feature you can read in [Intel® 64 and IA-32 Architectures Optimization Reference Manual](https://software.intel.com/sites/default/files/managed/9e/bc/64-ia-32-architectures-optimization-manual.pdf), section "2.4.2.1 Legacy Decode Pipeline".

+Please do not be confused about the difference between MicroFusion and MacroFusion.
+According Intel documentation:
+- **MicroFusion** is when multiple RISC-like assembly instructions are merged into CISC-like one assembly instruction (see example above).
+This is made by the compiler / asm developer.
+- **MacroFusion** is when multiple assembly instruction are merged into one uop.
+This is made by the decoding pipeline inside CPU.

 ### Benchmark

 I decided to use [uarch-bench](https://github.com/travisdowns/uarch-bench) for my experiments as it allows quite precise collection of performance counters for the snippet of assembly you provide.